StevenClontz/teaching-2016-08-17-fall/about.md

 Problems on exams will not require the use of a calculator; however, the instructor will provide simple four-function calculators to assist with arithmetic.
+No other electronics are allowed during exams.
 Otherwise, electronics are allowed to be used during class, provided they do not disrupt others or otherwise negatively affect participation.